 This post contains affiliate links.
 Please see my disclosure policy for more information.

-Ever wonder what the difference between chili peppers and chile peppers is?
+Have you ever wondered what the difference between chili peppers and chile peppers is?

 It’s simple.
 Location.
 Location.
 Location.